RDHPCS Cloud Computing

 • Notify COR/ACORS, PI and Tech Lead, Accounting Lead via email all resources have been removed.

-How do I get a project allocation or an allocation increase?
+How do I request a project allocation or an allocation increase?

-RDHPCS System compute allocations are decided upon by the RDHPCS Allocation Committee (AC), with oversight from the NOAA HPC Board.
+RDHPCS System compute allocations are determined by the RDHPCS Allocation Committee (AC).
+To make a request, complete the Allocation Request Form

 Storage functionalities